The Truth About Birth Control Pills and Hormones

 3. They shut down hormones called gonadotropins, which are responsible for your menstrual cycle.

-Natural hormones bind to specific receptors and keep your body in balance:
+bind to specific receptors and keep your body in balance:

 • There is no cross-reactivity.

-Synthetic progesterone (progestins) are much different on the body:
+(progestins) act differently on the body:

 • Progestins do not limit binding with just the progesterone receptor, but many other receptors as well.